Koredotcom/docs/docs/xo/automation/use-cases/dialogs/using-the-dialog-builder-tool.md

 1. Introduction to Modules:
     * Use text on the canvas to introduce the purpose and scope of different modules in your project.
     * Provide a brief overview of what each module is designed to achieve.
+2. Focus on Key Dialogs:
+    * Users can make a note of frequently referenced dialogs.
+    * This helps in maintaining focus on critical sections of the conversation flow, enhancing productivity during the design and review process.
-2. Flow Logic:
+3. Flow Logic:
     * Use text annotations to describe the flow logic between different modules or components.
     * Highlight key decision points, inputs, and outputs within the overall flow.
-3. Notes for Future Reference:
+4. Notes for Future Reference:
     * Include notes that provide insights or considerations for future work or modifications.
     * Document any design decisions, constraints, or important considerations.